ChemaKing13/Weather-Dasboard/README.md

  Important!

- This ptoyect is still in progress, it will be finished soon.
+ This proyect is still in progress, it will be finished soon.

 <h2>Description</h2>